developeranaz/Jdownloader-2-Rclone-Heroku/README.md

 click DEPLOY TO HEROKU

+### NOTE
-Here some of the source code are hosted outside this repository, i'll add in here soon
+Here some of the source code are hosted outside this repository, i'll add in here soon.